JFCS Holocaust Center Preisler Shorenstein Institute for Holocaust Education

 Sheldon High School, EGUSD, Sacramento County

 Jess Vaughn has been teaching English and English Language Development since 2013.
-The focus of her practice is helping students develop empathy for others as well as confidence in their own voice through reading and discussing diverse, relatable texts.
-Through her time as an educator, Jess has served as a teacher leader on a variety of professional learning teams, English Learner Coordinator, a softball coach, and has partnered with JFCS for 6 years to bring Holocaust survivor testimony to her classroom.
+The focus of her practice is helping students develop empathy for others and confidence in their own voice through reading and discussing diverse, relatable texts.
+Through her time as an educator, Jess has served as a teacher leader on a variety of professional learning teams, the English Learner Coordinator, a softball coach, and has partnered with JFCS for 6 years to bring Holocaust survivor testimony to her classroom.
 Jess was awarded Teacher of the Year in 2019 for the San Lorenzo Unified School District.

 Melissa Marie Vineyard

 Melissa Marie Vineyard is currently teaching at Helios School.
 She has experience teaching at the middle school and university levels, cares deeply about history as a discipline, and passionately embraces the philosophy of the Stanford History Education Group as she brings Holocaust and genocide history into her classroom.
 Melissa was born in Alaska and raised in Humboldt County, where she received her BA in Humanities through Humboldt State University.
 She spent a year living in Northern Israel on Kibbutz Dafna as a volunteer, exposing her to the incredibly rich history of the land and inspiring her to study history.
 Melissa has completed two graduate degrees in medieval history: one from St. Andrews University, Scotland and one from UCLA.
 She earned her Single Subject Social Studies Teaching Credential at Sonoma State University.